2/15/23

 **Just One of the Guys (1985 -rent), When Terry Griffith (Joyce Hyser) loses her high school’s writing competition, she’s convinced that it’s because she’s a girl.
 So Terry decides to change high schools and pose as a boy to prove her point.
 Her brother, Buddy (Billy Jacoby), helps her pass as a guy so well that she is soon making friends with the boys at school, including the attractive Rick (Clayton Rohner), who becomes her new best friend.
 But her gender-swapping makes things difficult when she falls in love with him.

-Get Over It (2001 on Starz), “Loosely based on `A Midsummer Night’s Dream’, this story centres on Berke Landers, a high school student who is down on his luck.
+Get Over It (2001 rent), “Loosely based on `A Midsummer Night’s Dream’, this story centres on Berke Landers, a high school student who is down on his luck.
 After losing his girlfriend, he resolves to get her back by any means possible.”
 Stars: Ben Foster, Kirsten Dunst, Melissa Sagemiller, Sisqó, Shane West, Colin Hanks, Zoe Saldana, Mila Kunis, Swoosie Kurtz, Ed Begley Jr., Carmen Electra and Martin Short.

 She’s The Man (2006 on Paramount+), Viola Johnson (Amanda Bynes) is in a real jam.
 Complications threaten her scheme to pose as her twin brother, Sebastian, and take his place at a new boarding school.
 She falls in love with her handsome roommate, Duke, who loves beautiful Olivia, who has fallen for Sebastian!
 As if that were not enough, Viola’s twin returns from London ahead of schedule but has no idea that his sister has already replaced him on campus.